dancamper/json2ecl/README.md

 The `-h` and `-v` versions should be obvious.

 The -s option allows you to override the ECL datatype used for string values.
-Because JSON data is normally in UTF-8 format, UTF8 is the default ECL data type for those values.
+Because JSON data is normally in UTF-8 format, `UTF8` is the default ECL data type for those values.
 However, if you know that the data is in plain ASCII then you can override the type with this option.
 The acceptable values are:

-- **UTF8**: A UTF-8 string; this is the default.
+- `UTF8`: A UTF-8 string; this is the default.
-- **STRING**: An ASCII string.
+- `STRING`: An ASCII string.
-- **VARSTRING**:  A C-style null-terminated string.
+- `VARSTRING`:  A C-style null-terminated string.
 Don't use this unless you know why you need it.

 ## Examples

-Assuming file foo.json contains the following contents (and note that the third key in the object is an ECL reserved keyword, which affects the result):
+Assuming file foo.json contains the following contents:

 ```json
 {